tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 Let's add some styling to our simple nextjs project with tailwind css to speed up the design process.

-Tailwindcss is a utility based css framework.
+Tailwindcss is a utility-based css framework.
 The reasons I prefer using tailwind over others are:

-- it helps to prevent your css files from growing continously in large projects
+- it helps to prevent your css files from growing continuously in large projects.
 - and it gives the flexibility to create many different designs without having to touch css.

 ```bash